JacobDWaters/Okta-Workflows/Slack/Okta user sign in attempt Slack notification bot/readme.md

-# Okta Password Reset Alert Bot
+# Okta User Sign In Attempt Slack Notification Bot

 ## Overview
 ![Example](/Slack/Okta%20Password%20Reset%20Alert%20bot/Example.png)
-This Slack bot sends an alert to a user anytime their Okta account password has been reset.
-Based on the information provided, the user can decided to protect their account by triggering account suspension and clearing of all active user sessions.
+This Slack bot notifies an Oktaa user whenever a positive behavior has been returned during a sign-in attempt.
+Based on the information provided in the notification, the user can decide to secure their account by triggering an account suspension and clearing all active sessions.

+See Okta documentation to learn more about [Behaviors](https://help.okta.com/oie/en-us/Content/Topics/Security/proc-security-behavior-detection.htm)

-the bot message includes the following activity details to help a user determine if a password reset was malicious or not.
+The bot message includes the following activity details to help a user determine if a password reset was malicious or not.
 * Browser
 * OS
 * Date & Time